-The department has two general-purpose computing labs for EECS students and students taking EECS courses.
-The labs may be used for course work, web surfing, and pretty much anything else.
+ECE and CS share a general-purpose computing lab called the Wilkinson lab, and is available to ECE and CS students, students taking our courses, and our faculty and staff.
+The lab may be used for course work, web surfing, and pretty much anything else.
 However, it is not to be used for research work.
 (Your advisor’s infrastructure must be used for that.)

-The labs have their own authentication system and share a single homedir filesystem.
+The lab has its own authentication system and shares a single homedir filesystem.
 That means, your files follow you on all of the lab computers.

-If you’d like to reserve a lab, please see our information page.
+If you’d like to reserve the lab, please see our information page.

 finagle.wot.eecs.northwestern.edu A light-weight, general-purpose host.

-hanlon.wot.eecs.northwestern.edu A beefy workhorse used especially for EECS213.
+hanlon.wot.eecs.northwestern.edu A beefy workhorse used especially for CS213.
 It is equipped with the NVIDIA Tesla K20c GPU and the Intel Phi GPU parallel computing engines.

 murphy.wot.eecs.northwestern.edu Another beefy workhorse with lots of memory.
 This machine is typically used by classes that require the Oracle DBMS.
 Web files stored in your